Partners in development cooperation

 Cooperation with international organisations also has the following advantages:

-The Netherlands is keen to stimulate a strong, sustainable economic sector in developing countries.
-One of the ways central government does this is by encouraging Dutch businesses to work with businesses and governments in developing countries, in particular small and medium-sized enterprises (SMEs).
+The Netherlands is keen to stimulate sustainable economic development worldwide.
+One of the ways central government does this is by encouraging Dutch businesses to work with businesses and governments in developing countries, in particular micro, small and medium-sized enterprises (MSMEs).
 For example, through the Dutch Good Growth Fund (DGGF) which supports SMEs in developing countries and the Netherlands.

 NGOs and civil society organisations